Getting Experience

 Yes!
 Your Internship Agreement Form and Proposal will need to be approved by your academic advisor at least 10 days prior to your proposed start date in order to count your experience for academic credit.

-- At least three weeks prior to starting an internship, you should visit with your academic advisor.
-Prior to your advising appointment, you should familiarize yourself with the objectives, requirements, and responsibilities of an internship.
-Some of the forms needed for enrollment in the internship program and the appriopriate courses are:
+• At least three weeks prior to starting an internship, you should visit with your academic advisor.
+Prior to your advising appointment, you should familiarize yourself with the contents of this page.